 Jasiewicz, a native of Poland, received his MA in Sociology at Warsaw University (1972) and his Ph.D. at the Polish Academy of Sciences (1976, also in Sociology).
 He has taught and/or held fellowships at Warsaw U., Harvard, Oxford, UCLA, and the National Endowment for Democracy in Washington, among others.
 He has published extensively on elections, voting behaviour, party systems, and political attitudes in Poland and other Central European states.
-His recent publications include articles in the Journal of Democracy, East European Politics and Societies, Concilium Civitas Almanach, Communist and Post-Communist Studies, Problems of Post-Communism, and European Journal of Political Research, as well as chapters in edited volumes, in English, Polish, and French.
+His recent publications include a book (in Polish) on political behavior in Poland and articles in the Journal of Democracy, East European Politics and Societies, Concilium Civitas Almanach, Communist and Post-Communist Studies, Problems of Post-Communism, and European Journal of Political Research, as well as chapters in edited volumes, in English, Polish, and French.

 Jasiewicz is the Co-Editor of the journal East European Politics and Societies and Cultures (EEPS).

 Ph.D.: Polish Academy of Sciences, 1976